-Finding the best student computer isn't an easy task.
-In fact, it can be downright daunting.
-That's because there are many factors you need to consider, including size, power and price when shopping for the best computers that meet all of your needs as a student.
-It's a lot to factor in, especially if you've got exams and homework to worry about.
+Finding the best student computer can be daunting.
+There are many factors to keep in mind when shopping for the best computers that meet all of your needs as a student, including size, power and perhaps most importantly, price.
+It's a lot to consider, especially if you've got exams and homework to contend with.

 Below, you'll find our curated list of the best computers for students.
-Don't forget to also check out our guides for best mice, best monitors and best student Chromebooks.
-Also be sure to read our list of the best MacBooks for college students list.
+Don't forget to also check out our guides for the best student Chromebooks and the best MacBooks for college students.

 The best student computer in 2022

 The new MacBook Air will keep its charge through multiple classes, breaks and all-nighters.
-We mean that, as it survived on the Tom's Guide battery test for 14 hours and 41 minutes, the longest-lasting MacBook Air ever.
-Its performance is also significantly improved: the M1 chip makes the MacBook Air a shockingly decent system in multiple ways, giving it plenty of power for your studies.
+We mean that, as it survived on the Tom's Guide battery test for 14 hours and 06 minutes.
+Its performance is also significantly improved: the M2 chip makes the MacBook Air a shockingly decent system in multiple ways, giving it plenty of power for your studies.

-Plus, you can run iOS and iPadOS apps on the MacBook Air, as its M1 processor is similar to the A-series iPhone and iPad processors.
+Plus, you can run iOS and iPadOS apps on the MacBook Air, as its M2 processor is similar to the A-series iPhone and iPad processors.
 Living the remote learning life?
-You'll look clearer and more accurate than ever, as signal processing in the M1 makes the MacBook Air webcam better than ever.
+You'll look clearer and more accurate than ever, as signal processing in the M2 makes the MacBook Air webcam better than ever.
 Also, its Magic Keyboard is really great for typing comfortably for hours on end.

-Read our full Apple MacBook Air M1 (late 2020) review.
+Read our full Apple MacBook Air M2 review.